abhilashreddyy/NLP_project/PITCHME.md

 </table>
 ---

-* Request cloud services for sentiment of each response for a survey and append sentiment to respective response in excel filename
+* Request cloud services for sentiment of each response for a survey and append sentiment to respective response in excel file
 * Topics detected from given text corpus are used to generate word cloud
 * Keywords extracted are used for generating word cloud and extracting most relevant answers
 ---